-Automatic enrolment (or auto enrolment) was introduced by the Government to help people save for retirement through a work place pension scheme.
-Under this law employers must automatically bring their ‘eligible workers’ into a pension scheme.
-The employer must also pay money into the scheme towards their workers’ pensions.
-By October 2018 all existing employers must offer a workplace pension scheme to ‘eligible workers’.
+Automatic enrolment (or auto enrolment) was brought in by the Government.
+The idea is to help people save for retirement through a work place pension.
+Under this law, employers must automatically bring all ‘eligible workers’ into a pension scheme.
+They must also pay towards their employees’ pensions.

 The LGPS is a qualifying scheme under auto enrolment rules.

 Under auto enrolment law, workers are put into three groups.
 These groups depend on earnings and age.
 The groups are:

 - eligible jobholders

 ‘Eligible jobholders’ are workers who earn more than the ‘minimum earnings threshold’.
 They are also between 22 and state pension age, and work in the UK.

 ‘Entitled workers’ are not automatically brought into the LGPS.
 However, they can choose to join the scheme.